Quasinormalizers in crossed products of von Neumann algebras: Normalizers and quasinormalizers of

-\begin{thm} There exists an i.c.c. hyperbolic group that is residually finite and has trivial abelianization. \end{thm} \begin{proof} Let $F=F(a,b)$ be the free group with two generators $a$ and $b$.
+0.06in We continue by briefly presenting an example of a residually finite i.c.c. group with trivial abelianization, that is based on several deep results of Wise \cite{Wis}, Haglund-Wise \cite{HW} and Agol \cite{A} concerning groups acting on cubical complexes; see also \cite[Theorem 5.2]{CIOS3} and \cite{CIOS1}.
+We are grateful to Denis Osin for suggesting this example to us.
+As mentioned to us by one of the referees, examples of groups with trivial abelianization are easy to find; $SL_3(\mathbb{Z})$ is one such example.
+In the following theorem we want the group to have the additional property of being hyperbolic. \begin{thm} There exists an i.c.c. hyperbolic group that is residually finite and has trivial abelianization. \end{thm} \begin{proof} Let $F=F(a,b)$ be the free group with two generators $a$ and $b$.
 Also let $[F,F]$ be its derived group.
 One can find two words $u(a,b),v(a,b)\in [F,F]$ such that the group with the following presentation

 is a $C'(1/6)$-group.
-0.06in Recall in \cite{Wis} it was showed that every finitely presented $C^\prime(1/6)$ group acts geometrically (i.e., properly cocompactly) on a CAT(0) cube complex.
+0.06in Recall in \cite{Wis} it was shown that every finitely presented $C^\prime(1/6)$ group acts geometrically (i.e., properly cocompactly) on a CAT(0) cube complex.
 Using the work \cite{HW}, it was proved in \cite{A} that every hyperbolic group acting geometrically on a CAT(0) cubical complex satisfies certain additional conditions, is residually finite.
 In conclusion, since finitely presented $C^\prime(1/6)$ groups are hyperbolic, it follows that our group $G$ is residually finite.

 0.06in From its presentation we can see that $G$ is torsion free.
 Therefore, since it is hyperbolic, using \cite[Theorem 2.35]{DGO}, it follows that $G$ is i.c.c.
 0.06in Finally, using the two relations of $G$ one can see immediately that $G= [G,G]$; thus $G$ has trivial abelianization. \end{proof}